Category Archives: 1966 Films

 Studying the characters may be a superfluous approach for a film like this but Blondie’s nickname of ‘the Good’ is laughable.
 He’s a pure anti-hero and joins forces with ‘the Ugly’ a known criminal.
 Sure, he spares lives but he’s not exactly a goody two shoes.
 That just makes the character more appealing in my book.

 Spaghetti westerns were derided and scoffed at when they were originally released.
-Nobody could have predicted that decades later a film like The Good, the Bad, and the Ugly (1966) would be revered and influential.
+Nobody could have predicted that a film like The Good, the Bad, and the Ugly (1966) would be revered and influential.

 The great filmmakers who appreciated this film mirrored their own after it.